Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Method

 To facilitate the estimation of LLM's stereotype distribution, it is imperative to identify the tokens associated with specific demographics and attributes.
 For instance, to evaluate the potential for gender discrimination within employment opportunities for LLM, it is essential to identify all lexical representations denoting gender categories and various job roles.
 Examples of the former include terms such as ``she/he,'' ``woman/man,'' ``grandmother/grandfather,'' among others, while the latter encompasses vocations such as ``doctor'' and ``nurse,'' among others.

-The sociological literature aimed at the examination of social discrimination has compiled comprehensive word lists pertaining to vulnerable demographic groups and attributes serving as stereotypical labels.
-We have opted to utilize these established word lists, as provided in Appendix \ref{app:X}.
+The sociological literature examining social discrimination has compiled comprehensive word lists pertaining to vulnerable demographic groups and attributes serving as stereotypical labels.
+We have opted to utilize these established word lists to instantiate variable $Y$, as provided in Appendix \ref{app:X}.

 Occupations serve as the primary demographic categorization in our study, denoted by variable $X$.
 The exhaustive list of occupations employed is available in Appendix \ref{app:X}.
-We utilize two distributions of occupations: (i) a uniform distribution without occupation value judgments, and (ii) demographical statistics from official labor statistics sources \citep{employment-by-detailed-occupation}, assigning weights based on the number of individuals in each industry.
-Details on the latter are provided in Appendix \ref{app:X}.
+We use a uniform distribution as the distribution of occupations to exclude occupation value judgments.